ultralytics/ultralytics/docs/en/datasets/human/index.md

 #### Human Attribute Annotations

-- Weight (Kg): The weight of the person is annotated in kilograms.
+- Weight (kg): The weight of the person is annotated in kilograms.
 This numeric value is essential for applications requiring precise biometric data.

-- Height (Cm): The height of the person is annotated in centimeters.
+- Height (cm): The height of the person is annotated in centimeters.
 Accurate height measurements are crucial for many analytical and identification purposes.

 - Gender: Gender is annotated using binary classification where 0 represents female, 1 represents male.
 This straightforward categorization simplifies gender identification tasks in various applications.